jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 The possible implementations are as endless as the variations of this pattern you'll see in the wild!

-The takeaway is not necessarily the implementation of the Design Pattern itself, but being able to recognize the pattern and implement it when needed.
+So the takeaway is not just being able to implement the Design Pattern itself, but also recognizing it within a codebase.
 In your journey as a developer you may have to navigate a large codebase, or design a solution to some problem.
-Being able to identify these patterns reduces your cognitive load, implementing them when appropriate, hopefully pushes you to a more elegant solution!
+Being able to identify these patterns reduces your cognitive load and implementing them when appropriate, hopefully drives you toward a more elegant solution!

 ## References